mscatto/ocelot/README.md

 # Ocelot Media Manager v0.2c

-Ocelot is an audio player and library organizer, built using Qt and TagLib.
+Ocelot is an audio player and library organizer, built with Qt and TagLib.
 It's aim is to create a player light on resources by utilizing near-stock Qt Widgets, while also retaining some of the native look-and-feel of each platform.

 _This project is currently in an early stage of development!
 As such, many planned features are still not present._